 Value

-Is the X5 a good value?
+Is the BMW X5 a good value?
 It's hard to say that anything that costs as much as an X5 is a good value, but you are certainly getting what you pay for.
 The build quality is superb, the interior is covered in high-quality materials, and there are never any random squeaks from the interior panels.
-BMW offers a warranty that's on par with competitors.
-Buyers will get four years/50,000 miles of basic and drivetrain coverage.
-You also get four years of roadside assistance regardless of mileage and three years/36,000 miles of complimentary maintenance.
+BMW's warranty is on par with competitors.
+Buyers get four years/50,000 miles of basic and drivetrain coverage, four years of roadside assistance regardless of mileage, and three years/36,000 miles of complimentary maintenance.

-The X5 will make you smile because of the silent knowledge that you're in one of the best-built, well-thought-out SUVs on the market.
-The plug-in hybrid version is ideal for those who live with a place to charge and make a lot of short drives.
+The X5 makes you smile with the silent knowledge that you're in one of the best-built, most well-thought-out SUVs on the market.
+The plug-in hybrid version is ideal for those who live with a place to charge and regularly drive short distances.
+And while the X5 doesn't have much personality, it's a well-rounded jack-of-all-trades.
 You'll see a lot of X5s on the road, but there's a reason for its popularity.

 For the majority of shoppers and drivers, the base engine will easily satisfy.
 It has plenty of power and beats the plug-in hybrid's fuel economy if you don't have regular charger access.
 We suggest stepping up to the all-wheel-drive xDrive40i for its improved traction on both dry and slippery surfaces, and be sure to add the Driving Assistance Professional package to get all of the latest driver assist features.